Skip to content

 About this Document

-The AXS Guard E-mail Storage How To serves as a reference source for technical personnel or system administrators.
-It explains the concepts and configuration of e-mail storage (POP, IMAP) on AXS Guard.
+This document serves as a reference for technical personnel and system administrators, detailing the concepts and configuration of AXS Guard email storage (POP, IMAP, Webmail).

 Examples used in this Guide

-All setups and configuration examples in this guide are executed as an advanced administrator.
-Some options are not available if you log in as a full administrator or a user with lower access privileges.
+All configuration examples in this guide are performed by an advanced administrator.
+Certain options are unavailable to full administrators or users with lower access privileges.

-As software development and documentation are ongoing processes, the screenshots shown in this guide may slightly deviate from the current user interface.
+Due to ongoing software development and documentation updates, the screenshots in this guide may differ slightly from the current user interface.

 E-mail Server Concepts